inventree/inventree-docs/docs/start/docker.md

 ### Perform Database Migrations

-The database has been created, but it is empty!
-We need to perform the initial database migrations.
+The database has now been created, but it is empty!
+We need to perform the initial database migrations:

 ```
 docker-compose run inventree invoke migrate